AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 18\.
 What about our liability to you? {#18.-what-about-our-liability-to-you?}

-1. If the Safe{Wallet} App or Services are provided to the User free of charge (please note, in this context, that any service, network, and/or transaction fees may be charged by third parties via the Blockchain and not necessarily by us), CC shall be liable only in cases of intent, gross negligence, or if CC has fraudulently concealed a possible material or legal defect of the Safe{Wallet} App or Services.
+1. If the Ash Wallet App or Services are provided to the User free of charge (please note, in this context, that any service, network, and/or transaction fees may be charged by third parties via the Blockchain and not necessarily by us), E36 Knots shall be liable only in cases of intent, gross negligence, or if E36 Knots has fraudulently concealed a possible material or legal defect of the Ash Wallet App or Services.
-2. If the Safe{Wallet} App or Services are not provided to the User free of charge, CC shall be liable only (i) in cases pursuant to Clause 18.1 as well as (ii) in cases of simple negligence for damages resulting from the breach of an essential contractual duty, a duty, the performance of which enables the proper execution of this Agreement in the first place and on the compliance of which the User regularly relies and may rely, whereby CC’s liability shall be limited to the compensation of the foreseeable, typically occurring damage.
-The Parties agree that the typical foreseeable damage equals the sum of the annual Fees paid or agreed to be paid by the User to CC during the course of the calendar year in which the event giving rise to the damage claim occurred.
+2. If the Ash Wallet App or Services are not provided to the User free of charge, E36 Knots shall be liable only (i) in cases pursuant to Clause 17.1 as well as (ii) in cases of simple negligence for damages resulting from the breach of an essential contractual duty, a duty, the performance of which enables the proper execution of this Agreement in the first place and on the compliance of which the User regularly relies and may rely, whereby E36 Knots's liability shall be limited to the compensation of the foreseeable, typically occurring damage.
+The Parties agree that the typical foreseeable damage equals the sum of the annual Fees paid or agreed to be paid by the User to E36 Knots during the course of the calendar year in which the event giving rise to the damage claim occurred.
 Liability in cases of simple negligence for damages resulting from the breach of a non-essential contractual duty are excluded.
-3. The limitations of liability according to Clause 18.1 and Clause 18.2 do not apply (i) to damages resulting from injury to life, body or health, (ii) insofar as CC has assumed a guarantee, (iii) to claims of the User according to the Product Liability Act and (iv) to claims of the User according to the applicable data protection law.
+3. The limitations of liability according to Clause 17.1 and Clause 17.2 do not apply (i) to damages resulting from injury to life, body or health, (ii) insofar as E36 Knots has assumed a guarantee, (iii) to claims of the User according to the Product Liability Act and (iv) to claims of the User according to the applicable data protection law.
-4. The limitation of liability also applies to the personal liability of the organs, legal representatives, employees and vicarious agents of CC.
+4. The limitation of liability also applies to the personal liability of the organs, legal representatives, employees and vicarious agents of E36 Knots.
-5. If the User suffers damages due to the loss of data, CC is not liable for this, insofar as the damage would have been avoided by a regular and complete backup of all relevant data by the User.
+5. If the User suffers damages due to the loss of data, E36 Knots is not liable for this, insofar as the damage would have been avoided by a regular and complete backup of all relevant data by the User.
 6. In the event of disruptions to the technical infrastructure, the internet connection or a relevant Blockchain that we are not responsible for, we shall be exempt from our obligation to perform.
-This also applies if we are prevented from performing due to force majeure or other circumstances, the elimination of which is not possible or cannot be economically expected of CC.
+This also applies if we are prevented from performing due to force majeure or other circumstances, the elimination of which is not possible or cannot be economically expected of E36 Knots.

 # 19\.
 What about viruses, bugs and security vulnerabilities? {#19.-what-about-viruses,-bugs-and-security-vulnerabilities?}